 - C-1.
-Search of Disrobed Clothing.
-The booking deputy will do an in-depth search of the inmate's disrobed clothing to identify items and conditions not found during the intake search.
-They will search for the following:

-- a.
-Weapons

-- b.
-Hazardous materials

-- a.
-Signs of a health conditions not yet detected

-- b.
-Proof of identity, if still needed

-- c.
-Perishable food

-- d.
-Sharp objects that can injure someone that handles the property

-- e.
-Valuable items such as money or jewelry
+Search of disrobed clothing.
+The deputy will do an in-depth search of the inmate's disrobed clothing to identify items and conditions not found during the intake search.
+They will search for the following: - a.
+Weapons - b.
+Hazardous materials - c.
+Signs of a health conditions not yet detected - d.
+Proof of identity, if still needed - e.
+Perishable food - f.
+Sharp objects that can injure someone that handles the property - g.
+Valuable items such as money or jewelry - C-2.

-C-2.
 Clothing Condition Check and Laundering.
-The booking deputy will check the clothing for conditions that could present a health or safety risk or cause damage if stored for an extended period, like bloodstains, foul odors, lice, or dampness.
-(Staff will use universal precautions when handling dirty clothing.)

-- a.
-Booking deputies may have problem clothing washed (using biohazard procedures if necessary). - b.
-Booking deputies will contact a shift supervisor if they suspect washing the clothes may destroy possible evidence of a crime. - C-3.
+The deputy will check the clothing for conditions that could present a health or safety risk or cause damage if stored for an extended period, like bloodstains, foul odors, lice, or dampness.
+(Members will use universal precautions when handling dirty clothing.) - a.
+Deputies may have problem clothing washed (using biohazard procedures if necessary). - b.
+Deputies will contact a shift supervisor if they suspect washing the clothes may destroy possible evidence of a crime. - c.
+Deputies will log under attachments in JMS when personal clothing is laundered. - C-3.
 Found Property.
-Booking deputies will take the appropriate steps to store or otherwise handle property they find during a condition check. - a.
+Deputies will take the appropriate steps to store or otherwise handle property they find during a condition check. - a.
 Deputies will contact a shift supervisor if they find: - 1) Dangerous contraband - 2) Any illegal item - 3) Property that appears to belong to someone else - 4) A possible criminal tool - 5) Possible evidence of a crime - 6) Questionable property that in any way or is a health or safety hazard - 7) Items that need to be disposed of if the inmate requests it and it is not valuable or possible evidence. - C-4.
 Bagging Disrobed Clothes and Found Property.
-Booking deputies will bag and store disrobed clothing and any found property according to procedures in policy CD-5-4 Inmate Property. - C-5.
+Deputies will bag and store disrobed clothing and any found property according to procedures in policy CD-5-4 Inmate Property. - C-5.
 Hygiene Pack.
-Booking deputies will issue every inmate being dressed in, a hygiene pack that includes 1- roll of toilet paper,1- bar of soap, 1-tooth brush, 1-tube of toothpaste, 1-comb, 1- pen, 1- stamped envelope, and 4- sheets of paper.
-Inmates will receive a hygiene pack whether they have money on the books or not.
+Deputies will issue every inmate being dressed-in, a hygiene pack that includes: - One roll of toilet paper - One bar of soap - One tooth brush - One tube of toothpaste

+- One comb

+- One pen

+- One stamped envelope and

+- Four sheets of paper

+Inmates will receive a hygiene pack whether they have money on the account or not.
 Deputies will charge the inmate for the pack immediately after depositing the inmate's cash, if any, in the inmate's account.
-Deputies will still charge the inmate's account for the pack even if they do not have sufficient funds. - C-6.
+Members will still charge the inmate's account for the pack even if they do not have sufficient funds.

+- C-6.
 Bedding and Towel.
 Inmates will receive one laundered bedroll when housed.
-This includes 1 mattress, 2-blankets, 1 mattress cover and a towel.
+The bedroll includes:

+- One mattress

+- Two blankets

+- One mattress cover

+- One towel